 “He wasn’t travelling fast,” I tell Andrew.
 “He knew better than that.
-But when he crested the hill, he must have been in the centre of the road when he should have been over to the side, and the pickup truck was right there.
+But when he crested the hill, the pickup truck was right there.
 It would all have been so quick.
 There was nothing anyone could do.”

 In the truck

 The driver of the pickup truck that Rob crashed into that day is an amiable man named Perry.
 He lives just a few kilometres south of the crash site, and the last time I rode this road, I stopped in to speak with him.
 No one had told him that Rob was killed instantly by the impact, when a broken rib pierced his heart like a dagger, but Perry’s relieved to know there was nothing else he could have done to save Rob’s life.